MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 To learn which page settings you can customize on HoloLens 2, please visit our [Settings URIs page](settings-uri-list.md).

 ![Screenshot of active hours being modified in the Settings app](images/hololens-page-visibility-list.jpg)

+### Research mode
+While in Research Mode, the HoloLens 2 becomes a potent tool for computer vision research.
+Compared to previous editions, Research Mode for HoloLens 2 has the following advantages:
+-	In addition to sensors exposed in HoloLens (1st gen) Research Mode, we now provide IMU sensor access including an accelerometer, gyroscope, and magnetometer.
+-	HoloLens 2 provides new capabilities that can be used together with Research Mode.
+Specifically, access to articulated hand-tracking and eye-tracking APIs that can deliver a richer set of experiments.

+Researchers now have the option of enabling Research Mode on their HoloLens devices to access all of these external facing raw image sensors streams.
+Research Mode for HoloLens 2 also provides access to the accelerometer, gyroscope, and magnetometer readings.
+To protect users’ privacy, raw eye-tracking camera images are not available through Research Mode, but eye-gaze direction  is available through existing APIs.

+Check out the [Research Mode documentation](https://docs.microsoft.com/windows/mixed-reality/research-mode) for further technical details.

 ### Improvements and fixes in the update:
 - Updated policy to disable enumeration of USB functions through MDM for NCM for AllowUsbConnection.